 Make a gift

 Thank you for your interest in giving to Music at Stanford.
-The links below provide a list of contribution options including monetary gifts, musical instruments, and historical collections.
+The link below provides a list of contribution options including monetary gifts, musical instruments, and historical collections.